empfff/KRAL_Mockup/CKD_Factors/CKD_Phenotype/README.md

 # KRAL_Mockup
-Code to define chronic kidney disease in data.
+Code to define chronic kidney disease in data..